dominicfeliton/WorldwideChat/README.md

 # WorldwideChat
-WorldwideChat plugin for PaperMC 1.16+.
+WorldwideChat plugin for Bukkit, Spigot, and PaperMC 1.16+.